 As you would expect, you can find the full range of sizes available in lab-grown diamonds.
 If you’re looking for a small man-made diamond engagement ring, you can get it.
 If you’re looking for something much bigger (multiple carats), those also exist.

 In early 2015, there was a 10.02 carat colorless diamond that was manufactured through HPHT.
-Near the start of 2018, a 6 carat lab grown diamond was created using the CVD method.
+Near the start of 2018, a 6 carat lab grown diamond was created using CVD.
 It was both round, and colorless.
-Both technologies are continually advancing and celebrating new achievements.
+In late 2021, IGI Graded a 14.6 carat Lab-Grown Diamond (a new record) that was also created through the CVD method.
+Both HPHT and CVD are continually advancing and celebrating new achievements.

 Marketers Made Me Do It